We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cut into bars with a soap cutter or knife.
 If you used single soap molds, simply pop them out.

-- While the soap can be used at this point, it’s best to let it dry for another week.
+- You can use your soap at this point, but you may want to let it dry for another week.
 This will improve its hardness and quality.

-Hot process soap has a rustic look, giving it a homemade appearance.
+Hot process soap has a rustic look and homemade appearance.
 But if you prefer more refined bars, consider trying the cold process method.

-Also, compared to traditional, store-bought soap, DIY soap has a lighter scent.
-You can use more essential oil for a stronger smell, but this can be costly.
-Most people prefer the fainter scent of homemade soap.
+Keep in mind, too, that DIY soap tends to have a lighter scent than traditional, store-bought soap.
+You can use more essential oil for a stronger smell, but this can be costly, especially if you use more expensive oils. .
+Plenty of people also prefer the fainter scent of homemade soap.

 - Always work in a ventilated area when preparing the lye.